Natalie Portman: 1999–2006: Star Wars, education, and transition to mature roles

 Portman's sole screen appearance in 2000 was in Where the Heart Is, a romantic drama filmed in Texas, in which she played a pregnant teenager.
 After finishing work on the film, she began attending Harvard University to pursue her bachelor's degree in psychology, and significantly reduced her acting roles over the next few years.
-She studied advanced Hebrew literature and neurobiology, and she served as Alan Dershowitz's research assistant.
-In the summer of 2001, she returned to Broadway (at the Delacorte Theater) to perform Chekhov's drama The Seagull, which was directed by Mike Nichols and co-starred Meryl Streep and Philip Seymour Hoffman.
+At Harvard she served as Alan Dershowitz's research assistant for his book The Case for Israel.
+Both spoke highly of each other and described themselves as close friends, with Dershowitz calling her a "terrific student."
+She then studied advanced Hebrew literature and neurobiology, In the summer of 2001, she returned to Broadway (at the Delacorte Theater) to perform Chekhov's drama The Seagull, which was directed by Mike Nichols and co-starred Meryl Streep and Philip Seymour Hoffman.
 Linda Winer of Newsday wrote that the "major surprises come from Portman, whose Nina transforms with astonishing lyricism from the girl with ambition to Chekhov's most difficult symbol of destruction".
 Also in 2001, Portman was among several celebrities who made cameo appearances in the comedy Zoolander.
 The following year she reprised her role of Amidala in Star Wars: Episode II – Attack of the Clones, which she had filmed in Sydney and London during her summer break of 2000.
 She was excited by the opportunity to play a confident young woman who did not depend on the male lead.
 When asked about balancing her career and education, she said, "I don't care if [college] ruins my career.
 I'd rather be smart than a movie star."
 In 2002, she contributed to a study on memory called "Frontal lobe activation during object permanence: data from near-infrared spectroscopy".
 Portman graduated from Harvard in 2003 and her sole screen appearance that year was in the brief part of a young mother in the war film Cold Mountain.
+She described this period as the "most difficult time" in her life, noting that she wasn't getting work and felt criticized for her performances in Star Wars.
+After taking time off, she begged for the Cold Mountain role, which Mike Nichols helped secure, offering her a letter of support that helped her regain confidence.